chinamike65/hugo-tuolesi/content/book1/book1en.md

 He always established the ten dharmas.
 In the Buddha hall with leaf pillars,

-There are two statues in my body, offering the five buddhas solemn crowns,
+There are two statues of my body, offering the five buddhas solemn crowns,

 Such as the righteousness of the Buddhist scriptures.
 Praying in harmony with Yam,